 "Saul answered, 'The soldiers brought them from the Amalekites; they spared the best of the sheep and cattle to sacrifice to the Lord your God, but we totally destroyed the rest.'" v.
 15

-He exalts himself (v.
+He exalted himself (v.
 12)

 "Early in the morning Samuel got up and went to meet Saul, but he was told, 'Saul has gone to Carmel.
 There he has set up a monument in his own honor and has turned and gone on down to Gilgal.'" v.
 12

-He apologizes again and blames the people (vv.
+He apologized again and blamed the people (vv.
 20-21).
-He calls God "your God" (vv.
+He called God "your God" (vv.
 21, 30).

 "'But I did obey the Lord,' Saul said.
 'I went on the mission the Lord assigned me.
 I completely destroyed the Amalekites and brought back Agag their king.
 The soldiers took sheep and cattle from the plunder, the best of what was devoted to God, in order to sacrifice them to the Lord your God at Gilgal.'" vv.
 20-21

 It was never about the sacrifice.
 God would rather have obedience (vv.
-11, 22-23)
+11, 22-23).

 "'I regret that I have made Saul king, because he has turned away from me and has not carried out my instructions.'
 Samuel was angry, and he cried out to the Lord all that night." v.
 11